EvictionLab/eviction-lab-website/content/weekly-reports/_index.md

 draft: true
 date: 2020-05-09T00:00:00.000Z
 h1: Eviction Tracking System
-h2: None
-socialDescription: We’ve built the first nationwide database of evictions.
 cascade:
-  childof: weekly-reports
-  scripts: weekly
-twImage: /images/og/eviction-lab-about-us-tw.jpg
   title: Weekly Eviction Reports | Eviction Lab
-type: index
   description: Real time eviction tracking by city during COVID-19.
   fbImage: /images/og/eviction-lab-about-us-fb.jpg
+  twImage: /images/og/eviction-lab-about-us-tw.jpg
+  socialDescription: We’ve built the first nationwide database of evictions.
 ---

 The Eviction Tracking System (ETS) is a platform for monitoring and providing weekly updates on the number of eviction cases being filed in a set of cities across the United States.
 We built this system during the current pandemic out of concern that a growing number of families may face the threat of eviction.
 The ETS provides a data infrastructure for tracking eviction trends that previously did not exist.
 Scroll down to see the cities in which we are operating and learn more about the project.

 {{% report_table data="/uploads/w18_table.csv" %}}